September 20, 21, 27, 28, and October 4, 5, 11, 12 from 5pm

 Herb-Roasted Prime Rib of beef with horseradish sauce,

-Oven Roasted Pork Shank, served with spätzle and sauerkraut
+Oven Roasted Pork Shank, served with spätzle, sauerkraut, and brown sauce

 served with spätzle and red cabbage

 Pork Cutlets braded and fried, served with spätzle, red cabbage, and brown sauce

 Schweizer Schnitzel $16.95